SteveEasley/pykaleidescape/README.md

 A python library for controlling Kaleidescape devices via the Kaleidescape System Control Protocol.

-Note: This library is not owned by, operated by, or affiliated with Kaledescape, Inc.
+Note: This library is not operated by, or affiliated with Kaledescape, Inc.

 ## Overview

 **pykaleidescape** is a python `asyncio` library providing access to a Kaleidescape system of one or more devices, facilitating the creation of your own controller.
-Once connected to a device, each device in the system will have a representative `Device` object that mirrors its hardware state, as well as methods for issuing commands.
+Once connected, each player in the system will have a representative `Device` object that mirrors its hardware state, as well as methods for issuing commands.
 An event dispatching system is also available to signal your controller of changes to connection and device state.